prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 If monocultural farming of the land is responsible for this colossal force, that does not mean the buck stops with the farmer, for the farmer exists within a larger market system.
-The wheat moving within its “appointed grooves” takes on a different cast in light of the commodities market.
+The wheat moving within its “appointed grooves,” which in a purely agricultural sense might be taken to mean plowed crop rows, takes on a different cast in light of the commodities market.
 Commodities traders speculate on the price of “futures,” which are just contracts to deliver a quantity of the commodity at a certain time, fixing a sale through a mechanism that ostensibly guards against